mr-hn/hugoPosts/content/author/harish/_index.md

 +++

-Data is propelling innovation and competitiveness the way oil and assembly line did in the past.
+Data is propelling innovation and competitiveness the way oil and assembly line have done in the past.
 My aspiration is to leverage analytics to enable data-driven decision making in businesses.
 I am a proactive problem solver with extensive experience working on descriptive and predictive analytics to build strategies that maximize impact.

 I began my career as an SAP consultant, developing enterprise applications for customers across industries and geographies.
 I bring with me experience working across teams and time zones in a dynamic and fast-paced environment.
 I am currently pursuing my Masters in Business Analytics, training in the use of analytical frameworks and applied mathematics to transform businesses from being reactive to proactive.